Leadership

 Read More

 Jonathon has also been recognized for his leadership on many occasions.
-In 2022, he was honored by the Anne Arundel County Executive and Anne Arundel County Disabilities Commission with a Leadership Service Award.
-Additional recognitions include Maryland’s Most Admired CEOs by The Daily Record (2021), the Rising Star Award from The Arc United States (2020), the President’s Award for Outstanding Service from the Central Maryland Chamber of Commerce (May 2018), SmartCEO Cornerstone Award (Finalist and Winner 2016), Maryland Daily Record VIP (Success by 40 Honoree 2014), and the American Camp Association Service Award (2004).
+In 2023, he was honored by The Daily Record as an Influential Marylander.
+Additional recognitions include Anne Arundel County Disabilities Commission Leadership Service Award (2022), Maryland’s Most Admired CEOs by The Daily Record (2021), the Rising Star Award from The Arc United States (2020), the President’s Award for Outstanding Service from the Central Maryland Chamber of Commerce (May 2018), SmartCEO Cornerstone Award (Finalist and Winner 2016), Maryland Daily Record VIP (Success by 40 Honoree 2014), and the American Camp Association Service Award (2004).

 Throughout his career, Jonathon has been active in his community serving on many nonprofit and association boards, commissions, and workgroups.
 Jonathon currently is a member of the board of directors of the Maryland Association of Community Service and the Anne Arundel County Affordable Housing Coalition and has participated in numerous leadership programs, including Leadership Southern Maryland (2011), Leadership Maryland (2013), and Baltimore’s The Leadership (2017).